 Antibiotic treatment is still the most popular route to address SIBO.
-However, there are a variety of bacterial strains found simultaneously in a patient, and each one has a different reaction and sensitivity to antibiotics.
-Therefore, many doctors will prescribe broad-spectrum antibiotics and adjust based on the observed response to sensitivity tests.
-Cyclical antibiotic treatment is also employed to prevent tolerance
+However, a variety of bacterial strains are found simultaneously in a patient, and each one has a different reaction and sensitivity to antibiotics.
+Therefore, many doctors prescribe broad-spectrum antibiotics and adjust based on the observed response to sensitivity tests.
+Cyclical antibiotic treatment is also employed to prevent tolerance.

 Probiotics are often called the “good bacteria” as it helps control the proliferation of harmful bacteria.

-The use of this treatment approach aims to restore balance within the microbiome by “replacing” the missing bacteria and altering the composition of the gut flora.
-The use of the best probiotics for SIBO is believed to be superior to antibiotics use as exhibited in numerous experiments.
+This treatment approach aims to restore balance within the microbiome by “replacing” the missing bacteria and altering the composition of the gut flora.
+The use of the best probiotics for SIBO is believed to be superior to antibiotics used, as exhibited in numerous experiments.

 - Certain probiotics exert anti-inflammatory effects and help reduce the relapse rate.